Vancouver Parks & Gardens

 Flourishing oasis to wander and pause

-Tranquility within urban vibrancy.
-Reconnect with nature in serene escapes and let blossoms and blooms make your day.
+Tranquillity within urban vibrancy.
+Reconnect with nature by visiting Vancouver parks and gardens.
+Explore Vancouver activities where blossoms and blooms make your day.

 The world of botanical gardens

-Wander through parks, gardens and green spaces where natural and urban landscapes intertwine in Vancouver’s urban vibrancy.
+Get outdoors and wander through parks, gardens, and green spaces where natural and urban landscapes intertwine in Vancouver’s vibrant urban landscape.
 Temperate climate and soft, plentiful rains encourage exuberant growth, promising an unforgettable experience any time of the year.
-These parks and gardens showcase diverse botanical collections from around the world, blending international influences.
+These Vancouver parks and gardens showcase diverse botanical collections from around the world.
 Serene Japanese gardens and vibrant European-inspired floral displays each tell a unique story.
 Visitors are invited to explore and learn about the world of plants and communities that shape Vancouver’s green spaces.

 Bloedel Floral Conservatory & Queen Elizabeth Park